To kick off this blog post, I’m going to ask you to participate in an imagination exercise.

 So what should you do first?

-Get familiar with AdWords and Bing Ads’ Auction Insights, which can be accessed via the “Details” drop down in both platforms.
+Get familiar with Google Ads (formerly known as Google AdWords) and Bing Ads’ Auction Insights, which can be accessed via the “Details” drop down in both platforms.
 The metrics you’ll want to look at are:

 So are you competing against: